sjspielman/UTbiocomputing2015/Lessons/Week8-mergingPython&Unix.md

 # Part 2: useful UNIX/Bash one-liners: `sed`, `sort`, `uniq` and `awk`

+Bash is great for getting a quick look at your data and for simple regex replacements

 <br><br>
 ### `sed` is useful for quick and recursive replacements using Regex